mopoIo/Simple-Website-Overlay-App/README.md

 **If you have a Stream Deck, I suggest adding a 'Hotkey' button and bind it to an odd function-key like F24**

+## If you're not a nerd and just want the download, [just click here.](https://github.com/mopoIo/Simple-Website-Overlay-App/releases/tag/1.0.0)

+---

 ## ✨ Features

 - 🌐 Load any website as an overlay